PioneersHub/conference/docs/index.md

 ---
-title: Your Guide to Organizing an Amazing Community Conference
+title: Your Guide for Amazing Community Confs
 hide:
   - navigation
 ---